jordanchow1/cannabis_consumer_insights/README.md

 ## Objectives

-- Translate summary statistics from published reports into microdata for deeper analysis
+- Model consumer-level data from published industry statistics
-- Explore spending and usage distributions across simulated consumer types
+- Identify distinct behavioural segments in the cannabis market
-- Use clustering (K-Means) to identify distinct buyer personas
+- Explore relationships between spending, frequency, and product choices
-- Generate data-driven insights for product, pricing, and marketing strategies
+- Demonstrate how data science can translate research metrics into actionable insight

 ---